Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Introduction

 \section{Introduction}

 Multimodal embedding models are designed to project heterogeneous data modalities, such as text, images, and interleaved image-text data, into a unified semantic space.
 These models are widely applied across various domains, such as multimodal search~\cite{wei2024uniir,magiclens,faysse2024colpali,ma2024unifying}, recommendation systems~\cite{zhang2025notellm,giahi2025vl}, and retrieval-augmented generation~\cite{VisRAG,jeong2025videorag,ma2025visa}.
-Recently, the field has recently witnessed a significant paradigm shift, moving beyond the dual-tower architectures such as CLIP~\cite{clip2021Radford} and UniIR~\cite{wei2024uniir}, towards Multimodal Large Language Models (MLLMs)~\cite{bai2025qwen3,li2024llavaone} with stronger multimodal understanding capabilities.
+Recently, the field has witnessed a significant paradigm shift, moving beyond the dual-tower architectures such as CLIP~\cite{clip2021Radford} and UniIR~\cite{wei2024uniir}, towards Multimodal Large Language Models (MLLMs)~\cite{bai2025qwen3,li2024llavaone} with stronger multimodal understanding capabilities.

-This transition is driven by the intrinsic limitations of dual-tower frameworks: (1) modal-independent encoding architecture with feature post-fusion, which lacks deep cross-modal interaction, limits their ability to perform fine-grained multimodal reasoning~\cite{VLM2Vec,E5V,gu2025break}.
-(2) limited language understanding ability, where rigid context constraints and limited prior knowledge restrict the understanding of complex semantics~\cite{longclip,flame,yuksekgonul2022and}.
-In contrast, MLLM-based methods treat visual features as discrete tokens, processed jointly with text in a unified transformer.
+This transition is driven by the intrinsic limitations of dual-tower frameworks: (1) modal-independent encoding architectures with feature post-fusion, which lack deep cross-modal interaction, limit their ability to perform fine-grained multimodal reasoning~\cite{VLM2Vec,E5V,gu2025break}.
+(2) limited language understanding ability, in which rigid context constraints and limited prior knowledge restrict the understanding of complex semantics~\cite{longclip,flame,yuksekgonul2022and}.
+In contrast, MLLM-based methods~\cite{E5V,VLM2Vec} treat visual features as discrete tokens, processed jointly with text in a unified transformer.
 This facilitates deep token-level cross-modal fusion, rather than shallow global alignment.
 Leveraging this design, along with the extensive world knowledge and robust instruction-following capabilities of LLMs, these models can perform complex multimodal retrieval in diverse scenarios.